Up to 20,000 dead fish, other animals wash up on Nova Scotia coast

 - The cause of the mass deaths remains unclear

-(CNN)The carcasses of thousands of sea creatures have mysteriously washed up on the western coast of Nova Scotia, Canada.
+(CNN)The carcasses of thousands of sea creatures have mysteriously washed up on the western coast of Nova Scotia.

 As many as 20,000 fish, lobsters, starfish, scallops, crabs and other animals have turned up dead at Savory Park, Canadian authorities said.
 And they have no idea why.